prashantvermaiiitb/webpack-project/README.md

 39. Because of the multiple script tags injected in the index.html generated from the htmlwebpack plugin issue appears that click handling won't be working (https://stackoverflow.com/questions/65770449/react-onclick-not-working-in-any-of-my-browsers-but-for-colleagues-it-does)
     1. Proper solution is to either remove / comment our <script> tags (we are trying this) but with this code getting deployed in netlifly is not working.
     2.  update the htmlwebpack plugin configuration for not injecting those scripts.
+40. React Fast refresh :
+    1.  developed for react native.
+This is different from hot module reloading and live reloading.
+THis persists the state of the compoenent but when parent component is deleted for testing in the DOM then child component also needed to be refreshed.
+This is helpful in testing complex component with complex states.
+    2.  @refresh state is the pragma tha can be added: this will wipe the state now. this is actually force reload options that can be done on a file by file basis.
+    3. This will be needed only when we are running
+        1.  webpack dev server
+        2.  live reloading
+        3.  and we don't want them on build-dev
+        4. Added SERVE as another parameter so that only to have this is in condition and it's the development environment in itself as a solution.
+41.